 A verandah is a roofed, open, pillared gallery built in front of the House that leads into the House.
 It is often partly enclosed by a railing and frequently extends across the front and sides of the building.
 It is the space that one enters after entering through the Main Gate.

 Here, I have explained the Vastu Guidelines for the Entrance Verandah.
 Since Vastu is a science, every guideline is based on sound logic and reasoning.
-As an Architect, I have attempted to explain these guidelines rationally and scientifically, so that you can decide what you want to follow or don’t instead of looking at Vastu as a superstition:
+As an Architect, I have attempted to explain each of these guidelines rationally and scientifically under the following headings, so that you have a choice and can decide what you want to follow or don’t instead of looking at Vastu as a superstition:

 Verandah should be in the North or East part of the House: The Scientific Reason – A Verandah is a good place to sit out and relax.
 And while sitting, it is useful to get exposed to the Sun’s rays as they aid in the synthesis of Vitamin D and improve the general well-being of a person.
 The ideal position for this would be in the North, where there is constant sunlight and the East where there is morning Sunlight.

 The Verandah should not be to the South or the West sides of the main building.
 The Scientific Reason – The West and South sides tend to get too heated up since the Sun is in the South and West at midday and in the afternoon.